wdsnow66/wdsnow66.github.io/_posts/2013-11-11-institutional-support.md

 # Markdown Support

+What services are available in the Institution.
 Peel off the Guidelines page.
 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.

 ## Basic Formatting